June Whitfield: 1990s to 2010s

-In May 2015, Whitfield made a guest appearance in the BBC soap EastEnders as a nun called Sister Ruth and returned to the show in January 2016 to complete a storyline.
+In May 2015 Whitfield made a guest appearance in the BBC soap EastEnders as a nun called Sister Ruth and returned to the show in January 2016 to complete a storyline.
 In October 2015, it was confirmed that she would reprise her role of Mother in Absolutely Fabulous: The Movie which was released in July 2016.
 She made a guest appearance as God in the Sky 1 series You, Me and the Apocalypse, which was broadcast in November 2015.

 Honours and awards

-In 1982, Whitfield was made a Freeman of the City of London.
+In 1982 Whitfield was made a Freeman of the City of London.

 Whitfield was appointed Officer of the Order of the British Empire (OBE) in the 1985 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 1998 Birthday Honours, and Dame Commander of the Order of the British Empire (DBE) in the 2017 Birthday Honours for services to drama and entertainment.

-In 1994, Whitfield was given a Lifetime Achievement Award by the British Comedy Awards.
+In 1994 Whitfield was given a Lifetime Achievement Award by the British Comedy Awards.

-Personal life and death
+Personal life

-In 1955, she married Timothy John Aitchison, who was working as a surveyor.
+In 1955 she married Timothy John Aitchison, who was working as a surveyor.
 The couple had a daughter, Suzy Aitchison, who became an actress.
 Timothy Aitchison died in 2001.

-Despite her success, Whitfield never wanted a lead role, stating that she lacked the drive and confidence.
+Despite her success Whitfield never wanted a lead role, stating that she lacked the drive and confidence.
 She attributed the premature deaths of several comedians to "the responsibility, the stress and strain" of carrying their shows.
-In her autobiography, she described her own life as "full of love, affection and laughter, of gigs, gags and a couple of gongs".
+In her autobiography she describes her own life as "full of love, affection and laughter, of gigs, gags and a couple of gongs".

-In December 2017, Whitfield said that she was living in a care home.
+In December 2017 Whitfield said that she was living in a care home.

+Death

 She died in London on 29 December 2018, aged 93.
 Her funeral was held at All Hallows Church in Tillington, near Petworth in West Sussex, on 18 January 2019, attended by many of her co-stars and personal friends.

 Fellow Absolutely Fabulous actress Jennifer Saunders paid tribute to the "extraordinary grace" of Whitfield and said she would "hugely" miss her "dear friend".
 Julia Sawalha described her as a "great source of inspiration".
 Actress Jane Horrocks said her former co-star was a "wonderful lady", who was "versatile, funny and generous".